9.4 Raising awareness about global issues

 - Evaluation with a focus on further development

-Furthermore, Concito trains young climate ambassadors who give presentations and hosts workshops about climate and sustainable living at primary, lower secondary, and upper secondary schools.
-There is no information on quality assurance mechanisms.
+Furthermore, Concito trains young climate ambassadors who give presentations and host workshops about climate and sustainable living at primary, lower secondary and upper secondary schools.

-MS ActionAid is a non-governmental organisation that works to combat poverty, hunger, and discrimination in the world.
-The organisation offers opportunities for voluntary work in Denmark, for instance in the programme World Class.
+MS ActionAid is a non-governmental organisation that works to combat poverty, hunger and discrimination in the world.
+The organisation offers opportunities for voluntary work in Denmark, for instance, in the programme World Class.
 In the programme, young people visit schools and give presentations on global issues.
-There is no information on quality assurance mechanisms.

 The Danish Family Planning Association (Sex og Samfund) is a non-governmental organisation in the field of sexual and reproductive health and rights.
-The Danish Family Planning Association works to promote the universal right to decide over one’s own body and sexuality, to increase access to contraceptives and sexuality education, and also fights against maternal mortality and discrimination against LGBT people.
-The organisation produces teaching material and offers educational courses aimed at primary, lower secondary, and upper secondary.
+The association works to promote the universal right to decide over one’s own body and sexuality, to increase access to contraceptives and sexuality education, and also to fight against maternal mortality and discrimination against LGBT+ people.
+The organisation produces teaching materials and offers educational courses aimed at primary, lower secondary and upper secondary at the website It’s my body (Det er min krop).
+The website contains articles, videos and pictures that can be used in schools.
+Subjects targeting young people are, for example, the body, boundaries, online sharing of pictures, discrimination, norms and gender.
 Furthermore, young people may engage as volunteers in the association.
-There is no information on quality assurance mechanisms.

-Operation Day’s Work (Operation Dagsværk) is a global humanitarian organisation run by students that aims to support developing countries.
+Operation A Day’s Work (Operation Dagsværk) is a global humanitarian organisation, run by students, that aims to support developing countries.
 The organisation offers opportunities for voluntary work in Denmark.
-There is no information on quality assurance mechanisms.

-Denmark does not have a main programme within informal learning aiming to help young people learn about global issues.
-Informal learning about global issues are taught in youth organisations, in interest organisations such as the environmental movement, in organisations involved in development assistance, human rights, etc. These organisations may be entitled to public support, for instance financial support to specific projects, but they are non-public, independent organisations.
+Denmark does not have a primary programme within informal learning aiming to help young people learn about global issues.
+Informal learning about global issues takes place in youth organisations, in interest organisations such as the environmental movement, organisations involved in development assistance, human rights, etc. These organisations may be entitled to public support, for instance, financial support for specific projects, but are non-public, independent organisations.

 Training of educators on the subject of global issues in Denmark

-In Denmark, there is no continuous training and certification offered to teachers, trainers, non-formal education workers, or young workers related to the promotion of global issues among young people.
-However, various teaching material and networking opportunities are available for teachers.
+In Denmark, there is no continuous training and certification offered to teachers, trainers, non-formal education workers or youth workers related to the promotion of global issues among young people.
+However, various teaching materials and networking opportunities are available to teachers.

-The digital platform EMU provides teaching material for teachers at all levels of formal education.
+The digital platform EMU provides teaching materials for teachers at all levels of formal education.
 The platform offers inspiration and specific teaching modules.
-As of August 2019, material is provided on topics such as climate change, sustainable living, UN Development Goals, and human rights.
+As of August 2019, materials are provided on topics such as climate change, sustainable living, UN Development Goals and human rights.
 The platform is under the auspices of the Ministry of Children and Education.

-Several organisations and independent state institutions produce teaching material for courses in formal education.
+Several organisations and independent state institutions produce teaching materials for courses in formal education.